lgreski/alj_ai_agent/configuringNewUsers.md

 4. Fix the Swarm Result object defect by editing Swarm's __init__.py file
 5. Extract user-specific parameters to a configuration file
 6. Edit the main script to use the configuration files
+7. Load some PDF files into the PDF source directory so they can be converted to an Index
+8. Load and run the script in a Python IDE

 ## Test Machine Configuration